yoonsikp/family.md/etoh.md

 - Fetal alcohol spectrum disorder (during pregnancy)

 ## Alcohol Use Disorder (AUD)
-Defined in the DSM-5 as either alcohol abuse or alcohol dependence.
-In general, AUD is present when alcohol intake affects daily functioning or increasing dependence.
+Defined in the DSM-5 as alcohol abuse or alcohol dependence.
+AUD is considered if alcohol intake affects day to day functioning or if increasing dependence.
 Example criteria to help diagnose (meets >= 2):

 - Drinking more than intended
 - Unable to cut back